indaco/static-templ-plus/README.md

 Templ components that will be turned into html files must be **exported**, and take **no arguments**.
 If these conditions are not met, the component will be ignored.
 Your components must be in the *input* directory, their path will be mirrored in the *output* directory.

-By default (`mode=pages`) all files other than `.go` and `.templ` files will be copied to the output directory, preserving the directory structure.
+By default (`mode=bundle`) all files other than `.go` and `.templ` files will be copied to the output directory, preserving the directory structure.
 This allows you to include any assets and reference them using relative paths.

 ## Contribution